What is Autism Spectrum Disorder?

 A baby may exhibit some of these traits but then begin developing typically.
 Most experts agree that reliable signs of ASD only begin to appear around the ages of 2 or 3.

-Symptoms of Autism in Toddlers
+Signs of Autism in Toddlers

 By the time a child is two or three years old, the signs of autism are more noticeable and reliable indicators of the disorder.